Cantonese Assembly Hall – Unique Architecture in the Heart of Hoi An’s Old Town

 Also known as Ong Bon Pagoda, Chaozhou Assembly Hall is the center of the Chinese community in Hoi An.
 With intricate and delicate porcelain decorations, this assembly hall is a must-visit tourist attraction in Hoi An Ancient Town.

-Important Notes When Visiting the Cantonese Assembly Hall
+Essential Tips for Visiting the Cantonese Assembly Hall in Hoi An

 Comments